Daiyanate/spatial-blackout/README.md

 ## How is this game related to the chosen themes?

 - **Running Out of Time:** There is a limited period of time to find the alien, so you are literally "Running Out of Time".
-- **Dark / Light:** There is a blackout that happens from time to time, that means that there is a different between when it is dark and when there is light.
+- **Dark / Light:** There is a blackout that happens from time to time, that means that there is a difference between the moment when it is dark and the moment when there is light.